SMoraisAnsys/pyconceptev/doc/source/getting_started.rst

 This section describes how to install PyConceptEV in user mode and quickly begin using it.
-If you are interested in contributing to PyConceptEV, see :ref:`ref_contributing` for information on installing in developer mode.
+If you are interested in contributing to PyConceptEV, see ref for information on installing in developer mode.

 Installation